thehowl/claws/README.md

 ## Contributing

 Claws is mostly feature-complete, though we have something that might interest you on our [issue list](https://github.com/thehowl/claws/issues).
 If, instead, you're interested in reporting a bug or asking for a new feature, you can create a new [issue](https://github.com/thehowl/claws/issues/new).
 There are no real contribution guidelines, but try to write some good Go code and use `go fmt` :).

+[^1]: The Timestamp is formatted also according to the type of message being sent.
+Namely, the `=>` in the default format is kept intact when sending messages to the server, while it is replaced with `<=` when receiving messages.
+Equivalent values are `==` for debug-level logging, and "!!" for errors reporting.
+Each of these is also signaled by the colour of the message.